PhoenicisOrg/phoenicis/docs/_docs/Developers/test-plan.md

 * open "Engine Settings" tab
 * check that all settings are shown
 * open "Verbs" tab
-* check that all verbs are shown
+* check that all Verbs are shown
 * open "Engine Tools" tab
 * check that all tools open
 * open "Tools" tab